Melaky

 Melaky is a region in northwestern Madagascar.
 It borders Boeny Region in northeast, Betsiboka in east, Bongolava in southeast and Menabe in south.
 The capital of the region is Maintirano.
 The population was estimated to be 309,805 in 2018 within the area of 38852 km2.
-Melaky has the smallest population and the smallest population density of all Malagasy regions.
+Melaky has the smallest population and the lowest population density of all Malagasy regions.

 Administrative divisions

 Melaky Region is divided into five districts, which are sub-divided into 32 communes.